LuckoZg/term_score/README.md

 - Build CI/CD.
 - Implement Throttling on API endpoint.
 - Create two more tables in SQL for terms and providers, and set relations with main table (if we keep database layer).
+- Move select, update and post queries from ScoreController to TermRepository.
 - Implement Exception subclass which returns JSON response on Exception.
 - Implement Logger.
 - Dockerize.